 The order in which the base templates are listed in the two editors relates to the hierarchical order of the objects and their parts that are to be processed.
 Calls are made from certain base templates to others, and you can add further calls to both base templates and to your own custom templates.
 By default, the File template is the starting point of a code generation process through the templates; a File consists of Classes that can contain Attributes and Operations.

-Develop >Source Code > Options > Edit

-Ribbon Code Template Design > Packa Transform Ten age > Transform > Keyboard Shortcuts Ctrl+Shift+P Templates) (Code Generation Ctrl+Alt+H Templates) (MDA Transformation
+Ribbon Develop >Source Code > Options > Edit Code Templates Design > Package > Transform > Transform Templates Keyboard Shortcuts Ctrl+Shift+P Ctrl+Alt+H (Code Generation Templates) (MDA Transformation Templates)

 Application of Templates